elastic/csp-security-policies/README.md

     │   │   │   │   ├── rule.rego
     │   │   │   │   └── test.rego
     │   │   │   └── ...
-    └── main.rego                          # Evaluate all policies and returns the findings
+    └── main.rego                          # Evaluates all policies and returns the findings

 ## Local Evaluation
 Add the following configuration files into the root folder